 Factor analyses and structural equation models (SEM) are useful tools for exploring and validating new scales describing underlying dimensions or latent variables among large sets of variables or questions from a questionnaire.
 When using established questionnaire scores or scales (e.g. SF-36, EORTC QLQ-C30) in new populations, Crohnbach’s alpha can provide a crude validation of the scale in the population, while SEM offers a more comprehensive validation.

 Meta analysis aims at combining and summarizing the evidence of medical effects already reported in published studies.
 It uses methods of fixed effects or random effect regression modelling.
-Meta analysis I becoming an important ingredient to present the already known knowledge in the planning phase of new studies.
+Meta analysis are becoming an important ingredient to present the already known knowledge in the planning phase of new studies.

 Causal modelling in medicine